Occupational and Environmental Health, MS

 • recommend and evaluate controls to reduce or eliminate hazards with regard to traditional hierarchy considerations;

-• communicate effectively and appropriately to advocate for continuous improvement in worker health and safety to pertinent audiences, including workforce, management, the public, and professional peers;
+• communicate effectively and appropriately to advocate for continuous improvement in worker health and safety to pertinent audiences, including the workforce, management, the public, and professional peers;

 • interpret and apply applicable and emerging regulations, consensus standards, and best practices affecting occupational and environmental health;